antoningr/Flood_Area_Segmentation/README.md

 ## 🧠 Model Used: U-Net Architecture

 **U-Net** is a convolutional neural network architecture specifically designed for semantic segmentation.
-It was introduced in the paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) by Ronneberger et al.
+It was introduced in the paper: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597).

 ## 📊 Features